cmw15004431816/cmw15004431816.github.io/docs/learning-record/markdown.md

 `[Contribution guidelines for this project](docs/CONTRIBUTING.md)`

 GitHub will automatically transform your relative link or image path based on whatever branch you're currently on, so that the link or path always works.
-The path of the link will be relative to the current file.
-Links starting with `/` will be relative to the repository root.
-You can use all relative link operands, such as `./` and `../`.
+The path of the link will be relative to the current file. **Links starting with `/` will be relative to the repository root.
+You can use all relative link operands, such as `./` and `../`.**

+> `/` represents the root of the repository
+>
+> `./` represents the current path
+>
+> `../` represents the parent path of the current path
+>
+> When there is no link operands ahead, it is the same as the link starting with `./`
+>
+> - Example: `docs/CONTRIBUTING.md` is equivalent to `./docs/CONTRIBUTING.md`
+>
+> When you are currently at the root of the repository, these three links are equivalent:
+>
+> - `docs/CONTRIBUTING.md`(Current is the root)
+> - `./docs/CONTRIBUTING.md`(Same as the last one)
+> - `/docs/CONTRIBUTING.md`(Root is current)
+>
+> In other cases, `docs/CONTRIBUTING.md` and `/docs/CONTRIBUTING.md` point to different paths, they are not equvalent

 Your link text should be on a single line.
 The example below will not work.